Cenrax/AdvancedRAGTechniques/sandbox-rag/Readme.md

 - Start by running the `chunking.py` script to prepare the data.
 - Then, use the `rag-system.py` script to perform queries and retrieve augmented results.

+### Chunk Visualizer

+It is a web-based application that allows you to visualize and analyze data stored in a Qdrant vector database.
+This tool is particularly useful for exploring embeddings, chunks, and associated metadata in your Qdrant collection.
+#### Features

+1. **Raw Data Display**: View the raw data fetched from your Qdrant collection, including vectors, chunks, and margins.

+2. **Data Overview**: Displays a DataFrame with chunks and margins for a quick summary of your data.

+3. **Embedding Visualization**: Creates a 2D scatter plot of your embeddings using t-SNE dimensionality reduction, allowing you to visualize the relationships between your vectors.

+4. **Chunk and Margin Analysis**:
+   - Histogram of chunk lengths
+   - Histogram of margin values

+5. **Search Functionality**: Allows you to search for specific terms within the chunks.

+6. **Vector Statistics**: Provides basic statistics about the vector lengths and their distribution.

+7. **Similarity Search**: Performs a random similarity search to demonstrate how similar chunks can be found in your collection.

 ## Additional Information

 - Make sure the Qdrant service is running before executing any scripts.